napoliion/napoliion.github.io/_pages/about.md

 Hi!
 I develop machine learning models for dark matter searches with the [XENONnT](https://xenonexperiment.org/) particle detector in Italy.
 My advisor is [Christopher Tunnell](https://profiles.rice.edu/faculty/christopher-tunnell) and I work alongside cool folks both at Rice and around the world in the XENON collaboration.

 Currently, I have a few ongoing projects:
- * improve the inference of the energy of particle interactions inside the detector
+    * improve the inference of particle interaction energy inside the detector
     * forecast the correct waveform shapes of large ionization signals
     * compress spatiotemporal data taken by our photosensors

 I am also a maintainer of XENONnT's MongoDB setup.
 Please see my [ORCID](https://orcid.org/my-orcid?orcid=0000-0001-6655-3685) for a full list of publications.